yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Components based.
 <br/>

+1.3 What Is The Meaning Of The Component-based Architecture Of React?
+> - With the component-based system in place, all of the individual entities become completely reusable and independent of each other.
+<br/><br/>

-1.3 What Is Strength And Weakness Of React.js?
+1.4 What Is Strength And Weakness Of React.js?
 > - **Strength** :  <br/>
 (1) Ensures faster rendering with `virtual DOM`, which compares the components’ previous states and updates only the items in the Real DOM that were changed, instead of updating all of the components again.   <br/>
 (2) It follows the `component based` approach which helps in building reusable UI components, it save the time and repeat working.  <br/>